 Seed Inoculation:

 Finger millet (Eleusine coracana L.) seeds were used for the experiment.
 The seeds were surface sterilized with 70% ethanol for 2-3 minutes and washed in sterile distill water.
-The seeds were bacterized by soaking in the bacterial solution for 12 hours and air-dried.
+The seeds were inoculated by soaking in the bacterial solution for 12 hours and air-dried.
 The inoculated seeds were planted in each pot.
 After sowing each pot was given additional 10 ml of bacterial inoculants.
 A control was also kept for the same seeds.
 The plastic pots were kept in the laboratory and watered them regularly.

 Harvest and Analysis: